microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 </blockquote>

 <blockquote class="note" markdown="1">
-  _FinOps hubs requires an Enterprise Agreement (EA) or Microsoft Customer Agreement (MCA) account (including Cloud Solution Provider subscriptions).
+  _FinOps hubs requires an Enterprise Agreement (EA), Microsoft Customer Agreement (MCA), or Microsoft Partner Agreement (MPA) account (including Cloud Solution Provider subscriptions).
 If you have a Microsoft Online Services Agreement (MOSA, aka PAYG) or a Microsoft internal subscription, you will need to use FinOps hubs 0.1.1.
 Please note Power BI reports have not been tested extensively with MOSA and MS Internal subscriptions.
 Speak to a Microsoft representative or file a billing support request to ask about migrating your subscription to Microsoft Customer Agreement._
 </blockquote>

 <br>